probabl-ai/skore/doc/index.rst

-.. hazardous documentation master file, created by sphinx-quickstart on Fri Jun  2 10:47:19 2023.
+..
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 skore